nicobrinkel/Grid-tariffs-vs-EV-charging/README.md

 ## Funding

-This study was supported by the Topsector Energy subsidy scheme of the Dutch Ministry of Economic Affairs and Climate Policy through the project "Slim laden met flexibele nettarieven in Utrecht ([FLEET](https://ssc-fleet.nl/))", by the Dutch Ministry of Economic Affairs and Climate Policy and the Dutch Ministry of the Interior and Kingdom Relations through the [ROBUST](https://tki-robust.nl/) project under grant agreement MOOI32014 and by the European Union’s Horizon Europe Research and Innovation program through the [SCALE](https://scale-horizon.eu/) project (Grant Agreement No. 101056874).
+This study was supported by the Dutch Ministry of Economic Affairs and Climate Policy and the Dutch Ministry of the Interior and Kingdom Relations through the [ROBUST](https://tki-robust.nl/) project under grant agreement MOOI32014 and by the European Union’s Horizon Europe Research and Innovation program through the [SCALE](https://scale-horizon.eu/) project (Grant Agreement No. 101056874).